frcdesign/FRCDesign.org/docs/design-guide/stage2/2D-slapdownIntake.md

 ### Engineering Concepts & Decisions

-The following sections describe the intentions and concepts behind the design of the intake you will be copying.
-This helps integrate functional mechanism design with the differing CAD concepts for each mechanism for a complete lesson.
+The following sections cover the design rationale for the slapdown intake you will be copying.
+This integrates practical design principles with CAD skills for a more complete understanding of mechanism design.

 ???
 Concept "Intake Golden Rules"